raybeecham/raybeecham/README.md

 ## Work Experience

-**Quantum Security Crypto-Agility Engineer**
+**Quantum Security Crypto-Agility Engineer (Building Specialization)**

 Accenture Federal Services

 _November 2023 - Present_

-- Skilled in safeguarding on-preimse infrastructure, ensuring robust defense against physical and digital threats.
+- Skilled in safeguarding on-premise infrastructure, ensuring robust defense against physical and digital threats.
 - Analyze network systems for vulnerabilities and design solutions to mitigate them.
 - Knowledge of frameworks like Access Control and Zero Trust to manage access and trust levels.
 - Knowledge of cryptographic security measures to assess system vulnerabilities and recommend enhancements.